rossj/rackit/README.md

 # Rackit

 Rackit is a module for managing large collections of files on Rackspace Cloud Files.
-Rackit automatically creates containers as needed, and will seamlessly reauthenticate if your API key expires.
+Rackit automatically creates containers as needed, and reauthenticates when the API token expires.
 Rackit also supports the generation of temporary, time-limited file URLs.

 Cloud Files has a recommended limit of 50,000 files per container.
 Rackit knows this, and will automatically create new containers as necessary.

 With Rackit, you specify a container prefix, such as 'file'.
 Then, Rackit will create containers ['file0', 'file1', ...] as necessary.

-For security, privacy, and ease, Rackit stores files on the cloud with random names, which it returns to you.
+Files can be uploded by passing local paths or readable streams.

 # Install